 Things to do nearby Bridge House

 Whitbarrow Fell is a mixture of woodland, grassy fellside and the dramatic limestone pavement.
 The area has been designated a Site of Special Scientific Interest as it contains some of the best examples of natural limestone habitats in Europe.
+Animal-lovers will enjoy the walk immensely for the opportunity to spot a host of wildlife.
+As well as an array of interesting birds including buzzards, woodpeckers and sparrowhawks, you may even be lucky enough to see deer at Howe Riding Wood.
+The nature reserve also has a traditional orchard and bluebell woods.

 A traffic-free promenade runs along the coast and is lovely for an evening stroll, taking in the beautiful sunsets.
 In the middle of the village is a large duck pond and beautiful ornamental gardens.
 On the opposite side of the estuary you will find Arnside and Silverdale where you can visit the wildlife meadows and bird sanctuaries.